zzxzzk115/new-blog/content/posts/depth-pre-pass-and-early-z.md

 Since the depth buffer now contains the nearest surfaces, most fragments that would be hidden are immediately rejected in the second pass.
 This ensures that the heavy fragment shaders run **only on visible pixels**.

+Depending on which render path you are using, the second pass could be a G-buffer pass, a V-Buffer pass, or a lighting pass.

 > [!NOTE]
 > **Why render in front-to-back order?**
 >